helidon-io/helidon/declarative/README.md

 Annotate a server endpoint with `@RpcServer.Listener("admin")` to register it on a named listener.

-Security annotations require the `helidon-webserver-grpc-security` runtime module and an enabled gRPC security service:
+Security annotations require the `helidon-webserver-grpc-security` runtime module and normal Helidon security configuration.
+The gRPC security service is discovered from the classpath and enabled by default; disable it with `grpc.grpc-services.security.enabled=false`.

-- `grpc.grpc-services.security.enabled=true`

 Validation annotations require the generated validation interceptor.
 To map `ValidationException` to gRPC `INVALID_ARGUMENT`, add `helidon-webserver-grpc-validation`.
-The status mapper is configured under `grpc.grpc-services.validation` and is enabled by default.
+The status mapper is discovered from the classpath and enabled by default.
+It is configured under `grpc.grpc-services.validation`.

 ### Implementation